Bootstrapping Yang-Mills matrix integrals: Positivity bounds

 \subsubsection{Numerical bounds at $L_{\max}=8,10,12$}

-We now turn to the cases of larger length cutoff $L_{\max}=8,10,12$.
+We now turn to the cases of larger length cutoffs $L_{\max}=8,10,12$.
 As explained above, we can use \eqref{Mhat-definition} to compute the matrix elements of \(\widehat{ M }^{(k,r)}\) and impose the positive semi-definite condition on these smaller matrices.
-Although they are considerably smaller than those from the direct procedure, their sizes still grow significantly with $L_\text{max}$.
+Although these matrices are considerably smaller than those from the direct procedure, their sizes still grow rapidly with $L_\text{max}$.
 Therefore, we can only compute the numerical bounds.

 At $L_{\max}=8,10$, the squared terms in the loop equations are associated with $A_{1,2}$.
 If we scan $A_{1,2}$, then the positivity constraints can be implemented by semi-definite programming.
 We determine the maximum and minimum of $A_{1,2,3,4}$ as functions of $A_{1,2}$.
 For numerical stability, the basis operators are normalized according to the large $D$ expansion results.
+Here the solver we use is \texttt{MOSEK} in \texttt{Mathematica}\cite{MOSEK}.

 At $L_{\max}=12$, the computation of the positivity bounds requires more care.
 First, the squared terms in the loop equations involve both $A_{1,2}$ and $A_{1,2,3,4}$.
 To avoid nonlinear dependence, we need to scan both $A_{1,2}$ and $A_{1,2,3,4}$.
 Second, the feasibility checks become less reliable due to numerical errors.
 In the usual bootstrap implementation, one works in \emph{feasibility mode}.
 For each trial point in moment space, the semi-definite program (SDP) is solved to decide whether all positivity constraints admit a feasible solution.
 The output is therefore binary (``allowed'' or ``excluded'').
-However, this approach may rule out some positive region due to numerical errors.\footnote{In principle, this issue can be avoided by increasing the computational precision of the SDP solver.} We instead introduce a matrix bootstrap version of the \emph{navigator function} \cite{Reehorst:2021ykw}, which upgrades the binary oracle to a continuous measure for positivity violation.
+However, this approach may rule out some positive region due to numerical errors.
+We instead introduce a matrix bootstrap version of the \emph{navigator function} \cite{Reehorst:2021ykw}, which is more stable than the binary mode, and use \texttt{SDPA-GMP}~\cite{SDPA-GMP}, which is an arbitrary-precision SDP solver.
 To be more specific, we define the navigator function as\footnote{We thank Zechuan Zheng for suggesting this.}